kw0ny/kw0ny.github.io/index.md

 ## About me

+- He is currently Software verification engineer, and working Vehicle Controller Simulink Model static verification.
+- He has electronics background, Human factor and Automotive Engineering.
-**Youngdong kwon** is the **master's course** of [HuVA](https://huva.kookmin.ac.kr/) (Humans and Vehicle Automation Laboratory).
+- **Youngdong Kwon** is the **master's course** of [HuVA](https://huva.kookmin.ac.kr/) (Humans and Vehicle Automation Laboratory).
 He researchs Human factor and Autonomous Vehicles.

-He has electronics background, Human factor and Automotive Engineering.

-TBD
+- He holds a bachelor's degree in Electronic engineering.

 <!-- Reference -->